bkrien/SQL-Intro/README.md

 # Introduction to Structured Query Language (SQL)
-In this lab, you will explore using the Structured Query Language (SQL, pronounced "sequel") to add, organize, and search through data.
+In this lab, you will explore using the Structured Query Language (SQL, pronounced "sequel") to add, organize, and search through data by __creating your own SQL database__ of the banned book data that you've been developing and working with in class to this point.

 ## What You'll Do
 1. Create and connect tables in using SQL